 Item Function Network Adds a new network before the current network where the cursor is positioned.
-Row/Line Column Adds a new column before the column where the cursor is positioned.
+Row/Line Adds a new row is before the row where the cursor is positioned.
+If box instructions prevent insertion, an error message appears.
+Column Adds a new column before the column where the cursor is positioned.
 If box instructions prevent insertion, an error message appears.